 - Ask each guest to bring a waffle topping, unless you have some toppings you’d like to prepare yourself.
 Or, do a bit of both.
 This will help you to have a well-stocked waffle bar, with plenty of delicious toppings.

 - Make sure you have a waffle maker and some delicious waffle recipes.
 Just look under the “recipes” section of this site for plenty of ideas.
 Dairy-free and eggless waffle recipes will meet a broader range of dietary needs, even if your guests don’t identify as vegan.

 - After guests arrive, bake delicious waffles, pile on the toppings, and enjoy!

-If you want a few more waffle party ideas, read on.
+If you want more detailed waffle party ideas and guidance, read on.
 Some of these approaches can be applied to planning any event.

 Determine why you want to throw a waffle party.

-One reason (hopefully) is to have fun, but what are your other main motives for throwing such an event?
+One reason for hosting a waffle party is to have fun, but what are your other main motives for throwing such an event?
 For example:

 - Are you hoping to get to know new people?

 - Do you want to host an event to reciprocate for friends’ events that you get invited to?